GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

   {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/n4ml9mus6jP2pl11HNeA.png", alt="Paused on a policy violation when the corresponding checkbox is enabled.", width="800", height="687" %}

   In this example, the execution is paused on a policy violation.
-Trusted Type policies are set using [`trustedTypes.createPolicy`](https://developer.mozilla.org/docs/Web/API/TrustedTypePolicyFactory/createPolicy).
+Trusted Type policies are set up using [`trustedTypes.createPolicy`](https://developer.mozilla.org/docs/Web/API/TrustedTypePolicyFactory/createPolicy).

 You can find more information about using the API:
 - To further your security aims, [Prevent DOM-based cross-site scripting vulnerabilities with Trusted Types](https://web.dev/trusted-types/).